hanishkvc/prgs-rustland-libs-tokensk/README.rst

 getting 1st or Nth or last char, split once or n-times wrt a given delimiter, peel a bracket wrt its prefix name and members, ...

-If one wants to share the same tokenisation characteristics across multiple TStr instances, then instead of creating TStr directly, one can first create a TStrX instance, and setup the required charactersistics.
-Then create TStr instances from that configured TStrX instance
+If one wants to share the same tokenisation characteristics across multiple TStr instances at the same time, then instead of creating multiple TStr instances directly and inturn setting up the characteristics of each of them individually, one can first create a TStrX instance, and setup the required charactersistics.
+Then create TStr instances from that configured TStrX instance.

+However if one needs same tokenisation characteristics to be used across multiple strings/lines, one after the other, then one can create one instance of TStr, setup the required characteristics and inturn use its set_str method, to switch it to operate with the different strings/lines.

-Usage
+Sample Usage
-#######
+##############

-Look at the documentation in the source, as well as the sample test app and testlib for more info.
+Look at the sample testlib code for some more simple examples of using this library.
+Also look at the documentation/comments in the source, for more info wrt the entities and their members/methods.

 .. code-block:: rust